andreyuhai/andreyuhai.github.io.old/_posts/articles/2018-06-19-wifi-controlled-rc-car-using-esp8266.md

 ```
 We are going to connect to the server at  `ws://192.168.4.1` on `the port 81` with a protocol named `arduino`.

-On successful connection, we send a string to the server including the connection date.

 On error, we log error to the console.

-On lost connection or close, `WebSocket connection closed.` logged to the console.
+On lost connection or closed connection, `WebSocket connection closed.` logged to the console.

 On message from the server we again log it to the console.